 This is even more the case with autoflowers.
 Autoflowering cannabis is a really smart plant!
 She can sense her environment and grow accordingly.
 Much like a goldfish in either a fishbowl, aquarium, or ocean, your plant’s size depends on the size of its marijuana planter.
 An autoflowering seed has the same potential-- it just depends on what you plant it in—the bigger the pot, the bigger the plant (which means more pot).

 To help you decide how much autoflowering cannabis you’d like to grow, we made our grow kits in three different sizes:

-If you want to grow a tiny little cannabis plant that will be perfect for your desk or just as a little experiment for the kitchen windowsill, a ½ gallon pot will grow an autoflowering marijuana plant less than 2 feet tall.
-These little plants are adorable!
+If you want to grow an adorable dwarf weed plant, perfect for your desk or just as a little experiment for the kitchen windowsill, a ½ gallon pot will grow an autoflowering marijuana plant less than 2 feet tall.
+This the smallest grow box we'd recommend and these mini weed plants are captivating!
 How much you harvest will largely depend on the genetics and how much light you give the plant.
 It will need more frequent watering due to its small size.

 A 2-gallon pot will support a small marijuana plant that yields about 4oz of pot.
 This size provides more space for your cannabis plant’s roots.
 When growing outside during the summer using organic soil, water every couple of days, especially on hot days.
 Your cannabis plant will stay a reasonable size.

 This size is the gold standard for autoflowering cannabis plants.
 If you go much bigger, you start to get diminishing returns as autoflowering pot plants don't grow massive root structures.
 With a 5 gallon pot, your plant will grow to her genetic potential of about 4 or 5 feet tall on average.
 A 5 gallon pot is a great size for growing outside under direct sun or indoors inside a grow tent.

 Selecting the Best Grow Medium for Marijuana Plants